 The implementation of the Additional Buyer’s Stamp Duty (ABSD) in late 2011 imposed an additional 10% tax on foreigners buying property, and was then increased to 15% in 2013 resulting in a reduced transaction volume.

-Since then, prices have suffered a massive decline and many real estate developers are saying the measures have gone too far, destroying Singapore’s luxury property market.
+Since then, prices have suffered a massive decline and many real estate developers are saying the measures to avoid a Singapore property bubble have gone too far, destroying its luxury property market.

 The Real Estate Developers’ Association of Singapore asked the government to ease regulations and stop prices in the luxury property market from declining further.